Last Updated: 28th July, 2020

 - All face-to-face Executive Education programs are deferred until further notice.

 - All Executive Education programs will continue to be held virtually until further notice.

 MBA & MBA-Working Professionals Admissions

-- ASB will be conducting all of its admissions activities digitally through the end of April.
-We will further. leverage technology to innovate how we engage with the market, so that we can give prospects a high-touch digitally-oriented view into the transformational nature of our education experience.
+- ASB will be conducting all of its admissions activities digitally at least through the end of August.
+We will further leverage technology to innovate how we engage with the market, so that we can give prospects a high-touch digitally-oriented view into the transformational nature of our education experience.

 - Additionally, if you would like to talk to someone about your individual concerns, please feel free to schedule a call with someone from our admissions team here.

 - If you have any additional questions related to admissions matters, do not hesitate to contact us at email@example.com.

 Updated resources, information and data about COVID-19 are also available here:

 - US Department of State

 - Global Corona Virus Dashboard